 1.2.1.1 Members shall ensure, taking into consideration the area and airspace of

-responsibility; the impact of meteorological and other relevant environmental phenomena and parameters on aviation operations;, aviation user requirements;, international regulations and local procedures and priorities, that an aeronautical meteorological forecaster has successfully completed the level of qualification(s) necessary to underpin the required competencies of operational aeronautical meteorological personnel forecasters and observers is consistent with the relevant educational frameworks, background skills and knowledge requirements described in the Basic Instruction Package for Meteorologists and the Basic Instruction Package for Meteorological Technicians, respectively, as defined in Appendix A. Members should, based on the relevant national, regional and/or global requirements, determine the necessary level of qualification(s) required for each category of operational personnel providing aeronautical meteorological services.
+responsibility; the impact of meteorological and other relevant environmental phenomena and parameters on aviation operations;, aviation user requirements;, international regulations and local procedures and priorities, that an aeronautical meteorological forecaster has successfully completed the level of qualification(s) necessary to underpin the required competencies of operational aeronautical meteorological forecasters and observers [New Zealand] is consistent with the relevant educational frameworks, background skills and knowledge requirements described in the Basic Instruction Package for Meteorologists and the Basic Instruction Package for Meteorological Technicians, respectively, as defined in Appendix A. Members should, based on the relevant national, regional and/or global requirements, determine the necessary level of qualification(s) required for each category of operational personnel providing aeronautical meteorological services.

-[Drafting Committee]

 Notes:

-1. Aeronautical meteorological personnel forecasters and observers in this context includes personnel with responsibility for providing an aeronautical meteorological service at the national, regional or global level.
+1. Aeronautical meteorological forecasters and observers [New Zealand] in this context includes personnel with responsibility for providing an aeronautical meteorological service at the national, regional or global level.

 2. The Basic Instruction Package for Meteorologists (BIP-M) and the Basic Instruction Package for Meteorological Technicians (BIP-MT) provide guidance on the pre-requisite educational frameworks, background skills and knowledge necessary to underpin the required competencies for aeronautical meteorological personnel.
 National and/or regional bodies may require additional and/or higher levels of qualification(s) for operational aeronautical meteorological personnel.

 3. Aeronautical meteorological service delivery specialisms such as (but not limited to) volcanic hazards and space weather may require the successful completion of additional and/or alternative qualification frameworks to underpin the required competencies of the personnel delivering operational services in such specialist areas.
-[Drafting Committee]

 1.2.1.2 Members should decide whether their national circumstances require specific qualifications of aeronautical meteorological observers.